Full Body Burial at Sea in California

 📞 Speak directly with a licensed funeral director: 619-550-7807

-✉️ Request information or pre-plan arrangements anytime
+✉️ Request information or speak with a licensed director anytime

 Why Families Choose Funerals Your Way for Full Body Sea Burial